Early learning for 2 year olds

 -

-Ask your childcare provider how the funded hours can be taken and ask about any additional charges that may apply in addition to the funded hours
+Ask your childcare provider how the hours can be taken and ask about any additional charges that may apply in addition to the funded hours

 -